Department of Women, Gender, and Sexuality Graduate Student Handbook

 Graduate Certificate Requirements

-The University offers a variety of Approved Graduate Certificate Programs to encourage current graduate students to pursue interdisciplinary study.
-Certificate programs also provide an option for a coherent course of advanced study for those not ready to commit to a full degree program.
-There are certain restrictions on the timing of admissions to a Graduate Certificate program and the granting of credit for courses completed.
+The University offers a variety of Approved Graduate Certificate Programs to encourage current graduate students to pursue interdisciplinary study, gain a credential for expertise in an outside area of study, orprovide an option for a coherent course of advanced study for those not ready to commit to a full degree program.
+Note that students must be fully admitted to a graduate certificate by the end of the last course that will count to fulfill the certificate.
+Students wishing to complete the certificate should apply as early as possible.
 Students whose interests or career goals may be served by a Graduate Certificate should familiarize themselves with the University’s policies relating to Certificate programs (found below) early in their graduate career, in addition to individual certificate program requirements.

 Related Policies and Forms: